edgedb/edgedb-js/qb/RFC.md

 Hero["<nemesis[IS default::Villain]"];
 ```

 Also support "untyped" backlinks.
 By default, these return a set of `BaseObject` with cardinality `Many`.
-These can be refined with `is` and `$assertSingle`.
+These can be refined with `is` and `assert_single`.

 ```ts
 e.Hero.['<nemesis'].is(e.Villain);